Jonmainhart/pbj/DEVELOPMENT.md

 - `assets/announcement-top.txt`
 - `assets/announcement-bottom.txt`

-Empty announcement files remain hidden.
+Empty files remain hidden.
+Existing line breaks are preserved.

-## Reproducibility

-Authoritative inputs are:

-- ESPN for game data.
-- CSV for player picks.

-Weekly results are derived from games and players.

-Season results are derived from completed weekly results.

-Derived JSON should always be reproducible from those inputs.

-Scripts that modify JSON use atomic writes so failed transformations do not leave partially written files.

 ## Development

-Install development dependencies with:
+Install or reinstall the project and development dependencies with:

     python -m pip install ".[dev]"

-The project uses a `src/` package layout.
-Source changes may require reinstalling the package before running against the installed version.
+The project uses a `src/` layout and a non-editable install.
+Reinstall after source changes when testing the installed package.

-Do not use `PYTHONPATH=src` as part of the normal development or production workflow.
+Do not use `PYTHONPATH=src` as part of the normal workflow.

 ### Manual Commands

-Create or update games:

     python scripts/update_games.py <season> <week>

-Import picks:

     python scripts/import_picks.py <season> <week>

-Score a week:

     python scripts/score_week.py <season> <week>

-Rebuild season statistics:

     python scripts/aggregate_season.py <season>

-Check whether polling is required:

     python scripts/should_poll.py <season> <week>

-For `should_poll.py`, exit code 0 means polling is required and exit code 1 means it is not required.
-Other non-zero codes indicate errors.
+For `should_poll.py`, exit code 0 means polling is required and exit code 1 means it is not.
+Other nonzero codes indicate errors.

-GitHub Actions is the normal production execution environment.

-## Testing and Quality
+### Testing and Quality

-The project uses pytest, mypy, and Ruff.

 Before committing Python changes: